 This full-time, 21-course, 70-semester hour program is completed in two years and allows prelicensure students to pursue an advanced degree in nursing while developing the skills required to become a registered nurse.
 Courses are taught in a hybrid format combining on-campus and online coursework, and every student will receive an iPad at the beginning of the program.

-Elmhurst’s baccalaureate and master’s degree programs in nursing are accredited by the Commission on Collegiate Nursing Education located at One DuPont Circle NW, Suite 530, Washington, D.C.
-20036, (292) 887-6791.
+The baccalaureate degree in nursing and master’s degree in nursing at Elmhurst College are accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/ccne-accreditation).

 If you have any further questions about Elmhurst's nursing master's entry program, please contact us.